 - 1. Select Images > Build. - 2.
 Add a different tag name if you want a version other than the default latest (applies only to containers). - 3.
 Select the Image Profile and a Build Host.

 A Profile Summary is displayed to the right of the build fields.
-When you have selected a build profile, detailed information about the selected profile will show up in this area.
+When you have selected a build profile, detailed information about the selected profile is shown here.

 4. To schedule a build, click the [Build] button.